Asbestos Lung Cancer

 Diagnosis

 After a physical exam, doctors use imaging screenings to examine the lungs and chest cavity.
 This usually begins with X-rays.
-CT scans are helpful next steps, providing a better picture of lungs to look for tumors.
+CT scans are helpful next steps, providing a better picture of the lungs to look for tumors.
 It is important to inform your doctor at this point if you have been exposed to asbestos.

 Typically, the next step is a biopsy if an image shows abnormal tissue.
 A biopsy removes tissue for testing.
 Looking at the tissue sample under the microscope, a pathologist determines if the cells are cancerous.